i’m conor. i write, dream, direct, collaborate, speculate, act, and make performances.

 i speculate often. about possible futures. about possible performances. about other lives and ways we can be. my performances are experiments, or maybe dreams. they might be like puzzles, or webs, or lies, or mischief. sometimes they speak straight to an audience in a real moment, and sometimes they pretend to be elsewhere.

-i am a member of a collective called A Wake of Vultures. i’m good friends with Theatre Replacement and Hong Kong Exile. you may know them, and they are a part of me. i come from theatre, but it usually looks pretty different.
+i am a member of a collective called A Wake of Vultures. i’m an associate artist of Theatre Replacement. you may know them, and they are a part of me. i come from theatre, but it usually looks pretty different.

 i make performances about a lot of different things, but i’ve noticed some patterns that keep coming back: